aldubois/recoprot/README.md

 preprocess -i /path/to/dbd/pdbfiles -o /path/for/output/lmdb/database -n ${DB_SIZE}
 ```

-With *N* the memory size of the LMDB database that will be created.
+With *DB_SIZE* the memory size of the LMDB database that will be created.